Glenda Page (MSc, UKCP Reg, MBACP Accred) Psychotherapy, Counselling & Clinical Supervision in Guildford near Woking and Weybridge

 5. How many therapy sessions do I need?

-As an individual you can have as few as 4 to 6 sessions or as many sessions as feel comfortable for you and your needs.
+I am asked this, a lot!
+You can have as few as 4 to 6 sessions or as many sessions as feel comfortable for you and your needs.
 I work at YOUR pace.
 We review where you are from time to time.
 YOU decide when you have got what YOU need from our work together.
+I will always give my professional view of where you are in the process.

-6. Why do therapists charge for their services if they want to help clients with mental health challenges?
+6. Why do I, as a psychotherapist, charge for my service if my aim is to help clients with mental health challenges?

-Therapists do not just sit and listen to their clients.
-Their fee reflects their depth of experience and professionalism that can lead to a strong therapeutic bond, making it safer for their clients to share their fears and secrets.
-Under the therapist’s calm surface, they are considering, assessing, wondering, and analysing every nuance of their client’s words and behaviour.
-The therapist holds all of that and that’s exceptionally hard work which is why no professional therapist can see clients 20 hours a week, let alone 40 hours.
-If they did, they would burn out quickly and not be helpful to their clients.
+We do not just sit and listen to our clients.
+Our fees reflect our depth of experience and professionalism that can lead to a strong therapeutic bond, making it safer for our clients to share their fears and secrets.
+Under our calm surface, we are considering, assessing, wondering, and analysing every nuance of our client’s words and behaviour before deciding how to proceed.
+We hold all of that, which is exceptionally hard work and which is why no professional therapist can see clients every hour of a working week.
+If we tried that, we would burn out quickly and not be helpful to our clients.

-The flip side of the above coin is the value a client places on their mental health and on themselves.
-They may consider that spending, say, £280 to £360 a month on therapy to be a luxury they cannot afford or an indulgence they cannot justify.
-In my experience clients who seek the cheapest possible therapy reflect the value they place on themselves and they do not put in the same effort as those clients who recognise the importance of paying properly for a therapist's expertise.
+The flip side of the above coin is the value a client places on their own mental health and on themselves.
+They may consider that spending money on psychotherapy to be a luxury they cannot afford or an indulgence they cannot justify.
+In my experience clients who seek the cheapest possible psychotherapy reflect the value they place on themselves and they do not put in the same effort as those clients who recognise the importance of paying properly for a psychotherapist's expertise.
 The outside world picks up on that unspoken sense of low self-worth and treats them accordingly.
-Any therapist who offers low value therapy is also telling the world that they do not value themselves as a therapist.
+Anyone who offers low value therapy is also telling the world that they do not value themselves as a professional.

 Do you have a question you'd like asked & answered on this page?